Toole County is named for Joseph Toole, who was the first Governor of the State of Montana.

 Contractor: Kleppe & Sletten of Great Falls

 Description: The building faces northeast and is a three story buff colored brick and concrete structure.
 The building sits atop a sloping hill on the northeast side of the building on landscaped grounds in the center of Shelby.
 The northeast front has a projecting center section with the entrance framed in dark stone.
 Above the entrance are window panels.
 The courtroom is circular in shape.
+The building houses the County District Court of the 9th Judicial District.

 History: The county was created in 1914 and Shelby was designated as the county seat.
 The county used rented premises.
 The first and present courthouse was constructed in 1933 to 1934.